Azure/arc_jumpstart_drops/ui_dashboard_workbook/arc_pbi_dashboard/_index.md

 The Arc Insights Power BI Dashboards utilize the Power BI connector for Azure Resource Graph, which connects the dashboards to your Azure subscription(s), visualizing all your servers, whether Azure virtual machine or enabled by Azure Arc.
 Power BI offers a rich set of visualizations and query tools, enabling advanced scenarios such as **Extended Support Updates cost forecasting for SQL and Windows Server 2016.
 This insight helps you manage and prioritize your modernization projects effectively, helping to avoid the costs and risks associated with Extended Security Updates**.

-The Arc Insights PBI Dashboards contain:
+The Arc Insights PBI dashboards contain:

-* **Server Inventory** - A detailed inventory of all servers, both Azure and Azure Arc-connected, providing a clear overview of server landscape
+* **Server Inventory** - A detailed inventory of all servers, both Azure and Arc-enabled, providing a clear overview of server landscape.
-* **SQL Inventory** - Information on SQL instances, including both Azure SQL and Azure Arc-enabled SQL servers, ensuring you have a complete view of your SQL Server environment
+* **SQL Inventory** - Information on SQL instances, including both Azure SQL and SQL Servers enabled by Arc, ensuring you have a complete view of your SQL Server environment.
 * **Databases** - Insights into databases managed through Azure Arc, helping you track and manage your database assets effectively.
-* **ESU Forecast** - An estimate of future costs for Extended Security Updates (ESUs) for Windows Server 2016 and SQL Server 2016, based on current pricing.
+* **ESU Forecast** - An estimate of future costs for Extended Security Updates (ESU) for Windows Server 2016 and SQL Server 2016, based on current pricing.
 For detailed prices of ESUs see: [Azure Arc pricing](https://azure.microsoft.com/pricing/details/azure-arc/core-control-plane/)

 ## Screenshots